 A Quick Definition of Web Host and Domain

-Your web host is the computer where your website lives and the domain name is the url.
-The web host is the physical address of the actual server, while the domain is the NameOfYourSite.com.
+In short, he web host is the physical address of the actual server, while the domain is the url, e.g. NameOfYourSite.com.

 These are totally different products, but many companies try to lump everything together so they can sell you more stuff.